An official website of the United States government

 In May 2016, the Environmental Protection Agency updated their Lifetime Health advisory.
 “To provide Americans, including the most sensitive populations, with a margin of protection from a lifetime of exposure to PFOA and PFOS from drinking water, EPA established the health advisory levels at 70 parts per trillion.
 This health advisory level offers a margin of protection for all Americans throughout their life from adverse health effects resulting from exposure to PFOA and PFOS in drinking water.”

-Specifically here on MacDill AFB, during a site survey completed in 2016, eight locations on base were identified as having higher than the recommended EPA levels.
+Specifically, here on MacDill AFB, currently nine areas on base were identified as having higher than the EPA levels.
 These locations represent areas where AFFF was stored, used in fire fighter training or to fight fires.

-While MacDill AFB has a few locations with elevated numbers, the base’s drinking water is free from PFOS/PFOA.
+While MacDill AFB has a few locations with elevated numbers, the base’s groundwater is not used for drinking water.

-MacDill AFB residents and employees receive their drinking water from the city of Tampa, and is managed by the Florida Gulf Utility Authority located near the end of the peninsula on the base.
+MacDill AFB residents and employees receive their drinking water from the city of Tampa, and is managed by the Florida Governmental Utility Authority located near the end of the peninsula on the base.

 Because of the great partnership between Tampa and MacDill, the Air Force has been able to focus on base communities around the country that consume their own ground water.
-Air Force officials are scheduled to visit MacDill AFB again in 2023 for remediation, but in the meantime, Air Force officials have surveyed the surrounding community.
+Air Force officials are began their Remedial Investigation to fully define the PFAS contamination around the base in 2024.

 Ground water on MacDill AFB moves in a radial motion from north to south, which reduces the likelihood PFOS/PFOA will ever reach any off-base population, but taking no chances, Air Force officials surveyed neighborhoods in and around MacDill AFB.
 They discovered that every resident near MacDill AFB also uses the very same city drinking water.

-While MacDill AFB does have isolated areas with elevated levels of PFOS/PFOA, the base only uses water that is distributed from the city of Tampa.
+While MacDill AFB does have areas with elevated levels of PFAS, the base only uses water that is distributed from the city of Tampa.

 The safety and health of our Airmen, their families, and our community partners are our top priority.